HeartlandNetwork/PBI-kitchen/README.md

 20250103

-Loaded HTLN_Landbirds and filtered the bird observations view for sparrows.
-Created a pie chart for sparrow species abundance
+Loaded HTLN_Landbirds SQL Server database, created initial model for abundance of all sparrow species

 20250102